SpaceCamp: Plot

-Four teenagers - Kevin, Kathryn, Rudy, and Tish - and 12-year-old Max go to Space Camp at Huntsville, Alabama, for three weeks during the summer to learn about the NASA space program and mimic Astronaut training.
-They meet their instructor Andie Bergstrom, a NASA-trained astronaut who is frustrated that she has not yet been assigned to a Space Shuttle mission.
+Four teenagers – Kevin, Kathryn, Rudy, and Tish – and 12-year-old Max, go to Space Camp for three weeks during the summer to learn about the NASA space program and mimic astronaut training.
+They meet their instructor, Andie Bergstrom, a NASA-trained astronaut who is frustrated that she has not been assigned to a Space Shuttle mission.
 Her bitterness is compounded by the fact that her husband, camp director Zach Bergstrom, is an astronaut who has walked on the Moon.

 Max befriends a robot named Jinx, which was deemed unsuitable for space work because it overheated and was overly literal.
-Max and the robot declare themselves to be "friends forever".
-Kathryn declares her dream to become the first female Shuttle commander, and is frustrated when Andie assigns that role to Kevin instead to teach him responsibility.
-Kevin pursues Kathryn romantically, Rudy shares his wish to open the first fast food franchise on the Moon and Tish reveals that despite appearing to be a valley girl, she is a genius with a photographic memory.
+Kathryn declares her dream to become the first female Shuttle commander and is frustrated when Andie assigns that role to Kevin instead to teach him responsibility.
+Kevin pursues Kathryn romantically, Rudy shares his wish to open the first fast food franchise on the Moon, and Tish reveals that despite appearing to be a valley girl, she is a genius with a photographic memory.

-Kathryn and Kevin sneak away for some romance near the launch pad, but Jinx unintentionally gives them away when Andie and Zach discover they are missing.
-During a confrontation, Andie explains that she believes Kathryn has what it takes to accomplish her ambition, and explains the necessity of the harsh treatment Andie is giving her.
-While Kathryn vows to improve her performance, Zach's conversation with Kevin is less successful.
+Kathryn and Kevin sneak away for romance near the launch pad, but Jinx unintentionally gives them away.
+Andie explains that she believes Kathryn has what it takes to accomplish her ambition and explains the necessity of the harsh treatment she is giving her.

 Kevin takes out his anger on Max.
-Upset, Max states "...I wish I was in space".
+Upset, Max states, "...I wish I was in space."
 Jinx overhears and takes what Max said literally.
 The campers are allowed to sit in the Space Shuttle Atlantis during a routine engine test.
-Jinx secretly enters NASA's computer room and triggers a "thermal curtain failure", causing one of the boosters to ignite during the test.
-In order to avoid a crash, Launch Control is forced to ignite the second booster and launch the Shuttle.
+Jinx secretly enters NASA's computer room and triggers a "thermal curtain failure," causing one of the boosters to ignite during the test.
+In order to avoid a crash, Launch Control ignites the second booster and launches the Shuttle.